advantageous/elekt/README.md

-# czar-maker
+# Czar Maker
-Nice set of interfaces for Leader Election
+Czar Maker is a nice set of interfaces for [Leader Election](https://www.consul.io/docs/guides/leader-election.html).

+There is one [Czar Maker Consul implementation](http://advantageous.github.io/czar-maker-consul/) of this interaface that use Consul.

+Czar uses [Reakt](https://github.com/advantageous/reakt), a reactive streaming, reactive API with callbacks and promises.

 #### Example usage